 Rhino conservation & anti-poaching

-In early 2016, Neil began using his photography and videography to help establish the rhino charity Rhino Conservation Botswana and to help promote its work and secure funds for the movement of rhinos to Botswana, as well as their subsequent monitoring and protection.
+In early 2016, Neil began using his photography and videography to help establish the rhino charity Rhino Conservation Botswana.
+He has helped the charity to promote its work and secure funds for the movement of rhinos to Botswana, as well as their subsequent monitoring and protection.

 In 2017 he became a trustee of Poaching Prevention, a charity that works to prevent poaching of rhinos, elephants and other endangered species, through the provision of technology, equipment and specialist training.